icarusgk/cs50w-final-project/README.md

 > `timer.ts`

 > 💡The store for managing a global timer that retains state even when the page is changed.
-It has a `timerId` as part of the state that is set to the returned value of `window.setInterval` in Timer.vue's `initTimer()` function and is used when clearing the Interval in the `stopTimer()` function.
+It has a `timerId` as part of the state that is set to the returned value of `window.setInterval` in TheTimer.vue's `initTimer()` function and is used when clearing the Interval in the `stopTimer()` function.

 I'm using the [`dayjs`](https://github.com/iamkun/dayjs/) library to easily manage time in the store.